 - 1/4 cup raisins, chopped (optional)

-- 1 cup confectioners’ sugar
+- 1 cup powdered sugar

-- 1 tablespoon butter, softened
+- 1 tablespoon butter, softened (borderline melted)

 - 1 teaspoon milk (more if needed)

-Bread + Filling
+Bread and Filling

 - Preheat oven to 350° F. Spray 9×5 loaf pan with nonstick cooking spray.
 Set aside.

 - In a medium bowl, toss your diced apples in the lemon juice – this will keep them from turning brown (and adds a little zing).
-Add brown sugar, sugar, cinnamon, vanilla, nutmeg, ginger and raisins (if desired).
+Add brown sugar, granulated sugar, cinnamon, vanilla, nutmeg, ginger and raisins (if desired).
 Stir to combine.

 - Hold loaf pan in one hand vertically and at a slight angle*, and place one of your biscuits at the bottom (flat against the side).
 Spoon about a tablespoon of the filling mixture on top of the biscuit, as much in the center as possible.
 Top with another biscuit and press the bottom and sides against the biscuit below it to help seal the filling and prevent it from leaking out the sides.
 Spoon another tablespoon of filling on top and continue this process until you’ve used all the filling and biscuits, finishing with a biscuit.

 - Let set in pan for 5-10 minutes, then remove from pan and place on a platter to finish cooling.

-- In a small bowl, combine confectioners’ sugar, vanilla, butter and milk and stir briskly to combine.
+- In a small bowl, combine powdered sugar, vanilla, butter and milk and stir briskly to combine.
 You want to be able to pour the glaze, so add more milk to thin it out if necessary.